mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Some applications might have implementation goals that don't fit neatly into "QUIC streams only" or "QUIC DATAGRAMs only" categories.
 For example, another implementation goal might be to use QUIC streams to carry RTP video frames, but to use QUIC DATAGRAMs to carry RTP audio frames, which are typically much smaller.
 Because humans tend to tolerate inconsistent behavior in video better than inconsistent behavior in audio, the application might add Forward Error Correction {{!RFC6363}} to RTP audio packets and encapsulate the result in QUIC DATAGRAMs, while encapsulating RTP video packets in QUIC streams.

-As noted in {{multiplexing}}, all RoQ streams and datagrams begin with a flow identifier.
+As noted in {{multiplexing}}, all RoQ streams and RoQ datagrams begin with a flow identifier.
 This allows a RoQ sender to begin by encapsulating related RTP packets in QUIC STREAM frames and then switch to carrying them in QUIC DATAGRAMs, or vice versa.
 RoQ receivers need to be prepared to accept any valid RTP packet with a given flow identifier, whether it started by being encapsulated in QUIC streams or in QUIC DATAGRAMs, and RoQ receivers need to be prepared to accept RTP flows that switch from QUIC stream encapsulation to QUIC DATAGRAMs, or vice versa.

 Because QUIC provides a capability to migrate connections for various reasons, including recovering from a path failure ({{Section 9 of !RFC9000}}), when a QUIC connection migrates, a RoQ sender has the opportunity to revisit decisions about which RTP packets are encapsulated in QUIC streams, and which RTP packets are encapsulated in QUIC DATAGRAMs.
 Again, RoQ receivers need to be prepared for this eventuality.